-This sheet is about the possible exposures during breastfeeding after a natural disaster.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to natural disasters in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What could I be exposed to in a natural disaster?

 While many substances enter breast milk, most are not likely to harm a breastfed baby.
 In most cases, the benefits of breastfeeding far outweigh any risk from an exposure.
 However, if you notice anything unusual in your nursing baby, tell your healthcare providers right away.
 This is especially important after a natural disaster, when you or your baby could be exposed to things you wouldn’t usually be around.

 Vaccinations are given to protect people from serious diseases.
 Vaccinations are important for both the person who is breastfeeding and the nursing baby for their individual health.
 Vaccines can be “live” or “inactivated”.
 Inactivated vaccines do not contain a live virus.
 This means they are noninfectious and cannot give a person the disease that it is given to prevent.

 Vaccinations that you might be given following a natural disaster include hepatitis A, hepatitis B, and/or tetanus.
 In most cases, these vaccinations are compatible with breastfeeding.
 Other vaccinations might be needed after some disasters.
 Check with your healthcare provider and local health officials about which vaccines are recommended if a natural disaster has occurred in your area.